 On the other hand, Washoku’s "Dashi" is made from Kombu seaweeds with short amount of time.
-Moreover, "Dashi" has a unique trait that Kombu seaweed's elegant flavor has and flatters ingredients flavor, which no other soup stock have.
+Moreover, "Dashi" has a unique trait that Kombu seaweed's elegant flavor has and flatters ingredients flavor, which no other soup broth have.
 That's what makes Washoku stand out and secret of "Dashi".

 In other word, Kombu seaweed has been a driving force of Washoku.

 Japan is surrounded by variety of distinct environments.

 One of them is the ocean surrounding all around Japan.
 Many different current from north to the south meet in Japan, resulting in a rich fishing grounds and nurturing rich seafood culture such as Sushi.